lilyosah/tech-knowledgebase/Software-Engineering/Agile.md

 %%

-Focuses mainly on improving existing code
+Focuses mainly on improving existing code.
+Practices center around successive refinement a working but incomplete software prototype until the customer is happy with the result.
+The customer offers feedback on each iteration, and each iteration is short.

 ## Manifesto
 Do the important things more: